 Sales of substantial amounts of our common stock in the public market, or the perception that these sales could occur, could cause the market price of our common stock to decline.
-As of February 13, 2019, we had 65,120,307 shares of common stock outstanding.
-Once the registration statements registering the shares underlying our warrants and securities issued in connection with the business combination and Bite Squad Merger become effective, all such securities registered thereby, except for shares of common stock subject to transfer restrictions, will be eligible to be sold into the public market, subject to compliance with the Company's insider trading policy for such parties that are covered thereby.
+As of February 12, 2019, we had 65,120,307 shares of common stock outstanding.
+Once the registration statements registering the shares underlying our public warrants and Luxor Warrants and securities issued in connection with the business combination and Bite Squad Merger become effective, all such securities registered thereby, except for shares of common stock subject to transfer restrictions, will be eligible to be sold into the public market, subject to compliance with the Company's insider trading policy for such parties that are covered thereby.
 Significant sales of our common stock could cause our share price decline.
-Similarly, significant sales of our warrants could cause our warrant price to decline.
+Similarly, significant sales of our public warrants could cause our public warrant price to decline.